ufeslabic/parse-tweets/README.md

 * urls.csv: 		urls with the number of distinct users that mentioned it

 * locations.csv: 	geo coords of the tweets.
 The number is significantly smaller than the whole dataset because a very small number of tweets have geographical data.

+* users_activity.csv: contains the number of tweets per user

+* mentions.csv: most mentioned profiles

+* words_per_period: table with a timeline of the top 10(default) words in a given dataset

 Two txt's to be used with Wordle(http://www.wordle.net/create) or Tagxedo to generate and customize your wordclouds: